DrewCyber/ipfs-media-delivery-network/ipfs_publisher_prd_en.md

 #### 2.3.3 Uploading the index to IPFS
 - After updating the NDJSON, upload the index file to IPFS
+- Use active IPFS node (external or embedded)
 - Obtain the CID for the index file
 - Pin the index file (if enabled in config)